matwilso/matwilso.github.io/_drafts/sim2real.md

 (A generalization could be made that simulator stands for engineering effort in general, which is often crucial to research success.
 But in this case, this is especially true.)

+## Simulator as bottleneck.
+Short horizon wins and it eventually becomes bottleneck.
+Not if we achieve this.

 ## sim notes